antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

           postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"
 ```

-This pipeline are triggered every time there is "push" to the repository and it will start running your tests:
+This pipeline are triggered every time there is "push" to the repository and it will start running the API tests:
 ```
 Run postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef" postman